hyesunyun/llm-meta-analysis/README.md

 ### Running Evaluation/Calculating Metrics

 After getting all the outputs from the models, you can get the metrics by running `evaluation/evaluate_output.py`.
 This script will output several different types of metrics:
-- number of times the model outputted "unknown" that was not "unknown" by human annotators
+- number of times the model produced "unknown" answer when it was actually "known" by human annotators
 - accuracy
-    - exact match
+    - exact match: an instance is counted as correct if all the parts are correct
-    - partial match
+    - partial match: an instance is counted as correct even if only part of the answers are correct
 - mean absolute error, mean squared error, and root mean squared error (only for `binary_outcomes` and `continuous_outcome` tasks)

 Example script for running `evaluate_output.py`: